TedoHarisC/local_db_example_flutter/README.md

-# local_db
+# Local DB Example for Flutter

-A new Flutter application.
+A Simple Notes App using Local DB for storage in flutter.

 ## Getting Started